IBMStreams/pypi.streamsx.hbase/README.md

 ```
 export HADOOP_HOST_PORT=hdp264.fyre.ibm.com:8020
 ```
-The package creates a HBase configiration file (hbase-site.xml) from a template.
+The package creates a HBase configuration file (hbase-site.xml) from a template.

 And replaces the hadoop server name and the port with values from environment variable `HADOOP_HOST_PORT`.